agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

     ## # A tibble: 6 × 3
     ##   text                                                                page file
     ##   <chr>                                                              <int> <chr>
-    ## 1 "and Financial Inclusion\n\n(Speech by Shri Swaminathan J, Deputy…     1 r231…
+    ## 1 "Exposing and acting on risks in a fast-changing\nworld\nEIOPA An…     1 r231…
-    ## 2 "sustainable finance.
-Governments, regulatory bodies, and_ intern…     2 r231…
+    ## 2 "that might be emerging, we might also be able to open up new hor…     2 r231…
-    ## 3 "approved plans of action to support sustainable development, emp…     3 r231…
+    ## 3 "industry.
+Recent earnings releases by large insurers show that h…     3 r231…
-    ## 4 "including credit for loans to start-ups, raised targets for smal…     4 r231…
+    ## 4 "Financial System (\n\nNGFS (Central Banks and Supervisors Networ…     4 r231…
-    ## 5 "solarization of grid-connected agriculture pumps, and solar powe…     5 r231…
+    ## 5 "\nNGFS (Central Banks and Supervisors Network for Greening the F…     5 r231…
-    ## 6 "bank's actions can have a transformative impact on the lives and…     6 r231…
+    ## 6 "\nLadies and gentlemen,\n\nTo come back to the animal-based meta…     6 r231…

 Now you just have to integrate the now recognized text with the rest of the data.
 A last small step is to remove all the PNGs you have created by using *tesseract*.